 Top 5 Cytocentric Papers of 2016

-In this post we highlight the top publications of 2016 that illustrate the Cytocentric approach to cell and tissue culture.
+In this post we highlight the top 5 publications for cell-centered research in 2016 that demonstrate the effectiveness of the Cytocentric approach for cell and tissue cultures.
 Here I specifically excluded papers in the field of Immunology because we will soon be publishing a separate post to highlight Cytocentric Immunology papers of 2016.
 Let’s count down the best of 2016:

 Low Oxygen Modulates Multiple Signaling Pathways Increasing Self-Renewal while Decreasing Differentiation, Senescence and Apoptosis in Stromal MIAMI Cells.This paper in Stem Cells and Development (paywalled), Rios et al pull together multiple pathways affected by culture oxygen levels in a subtype of immature MSC called marrow-isolated adult multilineage inducible (MIAMI) cells.
 Their comparison of 21% and 3% oxygen for MIAMI cell culture helped elucidate how specific signal transduction mechanisms produce the observed profound effects of oxygen on cell cycle and differentiation.